anpnrynn/SAKUA2Random/README.md

 Please note locating such a key is extremely hard.
 Known pairs of Messages should be avoided.

+Another approach could be number co-relation method.
+Co-relate two numbers such that the algorithms are different.

 HISTORY
 =======
 I researched, designed and wrote this from scratch.
 Initially I wrote the DominoPasswordGen2.html from scratch for generating password and storing minimal information on an electronic device, only pins, and not patterns or passwords.
 The idea was to remember pins and a few patterns to generate different passwords for several websites.
 This was done because my account was constantly being hacked using several means including but not limited to MITM.